Entrepreneurs Who Failed on Their Road to Success

 Musk’s determination has sent rockets into outer space and created fast, energy-efficient electric cars.
 He never gives up or accepts failure and you shouldn’t either.

-Approximate Net Worth of Company: $45.6 Billion
+Approximate Net Worth of Tesla: $45.6 Billion

-#7 James Dyson
+7. James Dyson

-Approximate Net Worth of Company: $5.2 Billion
+Approximate Net Worth of Dyson: $5.2 Billion

-#8 J.K.
+8. J.K.
 Rowling

 J.K.
-Rowling began writing Harry Potter in the early 1990s after conjuring the idea during a train delay on her way home.
+Rowling began writing Harry Potter in the early 1990s after thinking up the idea during a train delay on her way home.
 However, every time the author was able to write more of Harry’s story, her attention was pulled away.
 By 1993 she had lost her mother, married, divorced, and was left to raise a newborn child on her own.
 This lead her down a dark road where she struggled with depression.
 She found solace in something she had previously given up on – writing.
 A few years later, she submitted a sample of her book to 12 major publishing firms.
 Almost all of them told her nobody would be interested in wizards and witches.

-Approximate Net Worth of Company: $25 Billion
+Approximate Net Worth of J.K.
+Rowling: $25 Billion